ErikKerkvliet/llm-commander/README.md

 9.  **Logs:**
     *   **General Errors:** Check `logs/error.log` for application-level errors (configuration, LLM API issues, critical failures).
     *   **Web Server Activity:** Check `logs/web_server.log` for Flask request/response logs and web-specific errors.
-    *   **Task-Specific Logs:** For each task submitted via the web UI, a new directory is created under `logs/conversations/` named like `YYYY-MM-DD_HH-MM-SS_{uuid}`.
+    *   **Task-Specific Logs:** For each task submitted via the web UI, a new directory is created under `logs/tasks/` named like `YYYY-MM-DD_HH-MM-SS_{uuid}`.
 Inside this directory:
-        *   `conversation.log`: Contains the detailed step-by-step history of the LLM interactions (prompts, responses), execution flow control messages, and confirmation steps for that specific task.
+        *   `task.log`: Contains the detailed step-by-step history of the LLM interactions (prompts, responses), execution flow control messages, and confirmation steps for that specific task.
         *   `output.log`: Contains the **raw, unfiltered** standard output (stdout), standard error (stderr), and interactive prompt/response details captured during the execution of the shell commands for that task.
 10. **Logout:** Use the "Logout" link in the top right of the main page.